rodneyshupe/Cookbook/Recipes/Barbecue/SpiceRubs/WillinghamsRub.rst

 -----

 1. There is enough rub for five shoulders or four hams.
-2. After applying rub loosely covered in the refrigerator from twenty-four to forty-eight hours.
+2. After applying rub, loosely cover in the refrigerator from twenty-four to forty-eight hours.
 3. Smoke meat for 4 hours with your choice of wood.